scmmmh/metadata-tutorial/source/analyse_visualise_data/analysis/comparative_statistics/chi_square.rst

         print(lang)
         print(Counter(df[df['lang'] == lang]['type']).most_common())

 You are already familiar with most of the concepts here.
 In line \#1 we loop through a list with the language codes.
-In each iteration the :code:`lang` variable will hold on language code, which we print out in line \#2.
+In each iteration the :code:`lang` variable will hold one language code, which we print out in line \#2.
 In line \#3 we first create a filter mask comparing the "lang" column to our :code:`lang` variable, then we apply that filter to the DataFrame, select the "type" column, pass that into a :code:`Counter` and print out the :code:`most_common()` values.
 The result will look like this:

 .. sourcecode::